Flag of Tuscany: Fourth flag

 Austrian flag adorned with the coat of arms introduced in 1765 with the accession to the throne of Grand Duke Pietro Leopoldo.
 This flag lasted until the end of Tuscany's independence, but with two breaks during the Napoleonic period (1800-1814) and a short constitutional period (1848–1849).
 It was finally lowered and replaced with the Italian tricolor in May 1859.
 The shield, topped, was quartered with the coat of arms of Hungary, Bohemia, Burgundy and Bar, the entire shield with the coat of arms of Lorraine, Austria and the Medici.
 The Great Coat of Arms had different versions on the flags, with differentiation mainly in orders and ornaments.
-It normalized only after restoration in 1815.
+Normalised only after restoration in 1815.

 Merchant flag introduced in 1781 and replaced with a tricolor in 1859.
 On the insignia reserved for large-tonnage merchant ships, it was limited to a coat of arms in the crown with the cross of Saint Stephen.
 The small boats used the version without the coat of arms, or with only the central shields in the canton.